nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. `User` requests to change data file location
-2. `Tâche` displays a directory chooser
+2. `Tache` displays a directory chooser
 3. `User` selects a directory
-4. `Tâche` changes the save location to the one selected Use case ends.
+4. `Tache` changes the save location to the one selected Use case ends.

 **Extensions**